telerik/kendo-ui-core/docs/aspnet-mvc/helpers/mediaplayer/overview.md

 %>
 ```

-To add multiple sources for the same video, configure the quality dependent [HD feature]({% slug overview_kendoui_mediaplayer_widget %}#configuration-adding).
+To add multiple sources for the same video, configure the quality-dependent [HD feature]({% slug overview_kendoui_mediaplayer_widget %}#configuration-Add).

 > **Important**
 >
 > The example on initializing the MediaPlayer above uses the `autoPlay` property.
 Because of the [mobile considerations listed in this article](https://developers.google.com/youtube/iframe_api_reference#Mobile_considerations), browsers on iOS do not automatically play embedded media.
 This limitation prevents unsolicited downloads over cellular networks at the expense of the user.
 The user always has to initiate a playback.
 For more information on this behavior, refer to [the article on audio and video HTML](https://developer.apple.com/library/safari/documentation/AudioVideo/Conceptual/Using_HTML5_Audio_Video/AudioandVideoTagBasics/AudioandVideoTagBasics.html).
-There are other functionality which may be limited due to iOS restrictions.
-You can refer to [this article](http://blog.millermedeiros.com/unsolved-html5-video-issues-on-ios/) and to other resources on the Web about this matter.
+There are other functionalities which may be limited due to iOS restrictions.
+For more information on this topic, refer to [this article](http://blog.millermedeiros.com/unsolved-html5-video-issues-on-ios/) and to other available resources on the Web.

 ## Configuration